 Death is the only way the physical union of husband and wife can be broken.
 But the believer in Christ has eternal life.
 That is, he can never die spiritually.
-And since Christ is eternal God, who died once at the cross and will never die again, there is no possibility of breaking the union between Christ and the believer.
-Neither the bride (the believer), nor the husband (Christ) can ever die.
-Therefore, no sinful action on the part of the believer can threaten his marriage with Christ.
+And since Christ is eternal God, who died once at the cross and will never die again, there is no possibility of breaking the union between Christ and Neither the the believer. bride (the believer), nor the husband ever can Therefore, no sinful action on the part of the believer can threaten his marriage with Christ.
 Even as in human marriage there cannot be divorce for fornication, the spiritual marriage between Christ and the believer cannot be broken by the spiritual fornication of the believer.
 What tremendous comfort and assurance we should receive from this glad truth!

 Let us now look once again at the marriage relationship.
-What reservations or conditions may the husband place on his love and fidelity to his wife?
+What reservations conditions may the husband place on his love and fidelity to his wife?
 And, what reservations can the wife place on her love and obedience to her husband?
-In our next chapter we will examine these questions.
+In our next chapter we will examine these

-THE HUSBAND'S UNCONDITIONAL LOVE
+CHAPTER 7 -- THE HUSBAND'S UNCONDITIONAL LOVE